soundpress/nycadministrativecode/docs/c30/index.rst

 1. A violation of section 28-210.1 or 28-210.2 other than a violation that is directed to be classified as immediately hazardous.

-2. Failure to perform required facade, retaining wall, elevator and boiler inspections, structural inspections of buildings and structures that are potentially compromised as defined in section 28-216.12, and to file required reports within the applicable time period.
+2. Failure to perform required facade, retaining wall, elevator and boiler inspections or tests, structural inspections of buildings and structures that are potentially compromised as defined in section 28-217.1, and to file required reports within the applicable time period.

 3. Failure to provide the notice required by section 3314.1.1. of the New York city building code.